SAP/openui5-docs/docs/XML_Templating_5ee619f.md

 ***

-### To run the sample in SAP Business Application Studio:

  See the [sap.ui.core.sample.ViewTemplate.tiny](https://openui5.hana.ondemand.com/explored.html#/sample/sap.ui.core.sample.ViewTemplate.tiny/preview) XML Templating sample.
 This sample is based on OData Version 4.0 annotations.
 It contains the following files worth noting:

 -   An annotations file containing label texts and binding paths.